praiseworthy/opworks_interactor/README.md

 ## Installation

-Add to your Gemfile with `gem 'opsworks_interactor'
+Add to your Gemfile with

+`gem 'opsworks_interactor'`

-If you want to use Redis semaphore locking, you must also add `gem 'redis-semaphore'`
+If you want to use Redis semaphore locking (recommended) you must also add

+`gem 'redis-semaphore'`

 ## Usage